Why MTV's president is stepping down after only a year

 Deadline reports that Atkins decided to leave after he was informed by his boss, Viacom Music and Entertainment Group president Doug Herzog, that the company was planning to place an executive above him.

-MTV is expected to name Atkins’ replacement as early as Monday.
-According to Deadline, the frontrunner is Chris McCarthy, who has spearheaded a ratings revival at VH1 and Logo as their current president.
+Later on Monday morning, Viacom announced that VH1 and Logo President Chris McCarthy will now expand his role to MTV, as well.
+McCarthy, who has spearheaded a ratings revival at VH1 and Logo as their current president. was the instant frontrunner to replace Atkins.

-For now, MTV had no comment to Business Insider on Atkins’ announced departure.
+“Chris has infused every brand he’s led with creativity, strategic clarity and distinctive talent — driving results that defy this extraordinarily competitive landscape,” said Herzog in a statement.
+“MTV is an iconic brand full of opportunity, and Chris has demonstrated the vision and ability to grow its expansive reach and powerful cultural impact.”

-During his short tenure at the ratings-challenged network, Atkins worked at reinvigorating its music tradition and relaunching MTV News; adding new programming, such as critical favourite “Loosely Exactly Nicole”; and focusing on its digital offerings in order to capture the network’s target younger viewership.
+During Atkins’ short tenure at the ratings-challenged network, he worked at reinvigorating its music tradition and relaunching MTV News; adding new programming, such as critical favourite “Loosely Exactly Nicole”; and focusing on its digital offerings in order to capture the network’s target younger viewership.

 Atkins was named MTV president last September.
 Previously, he was a digital-media executive at Discovery Communications.

-Note: This article was updated with the appointment of Chris McCarthy.